Last updated on December 5th, 2022.

 • Heavy cream has a higher fat content and is different from light cream and whole milk, so they each have a different shelf life length.

-• Ultra-pasteurized cream has a longer shelf life but might not whip and stabilize as pasteurized one.
+• Ultra-pasteurized cream has a longer shelf life but might not whip and stabilize as pasteurized.

-• Expiration date is the manufacturer’s recommended date you should use the cream by.
+• The expiration date is the manufacturer’s recommended date by which you should use the cream.

 • Storage and handling make a difference and can reduce or prolong the shelf life of the cream.